smartdevicelink/sdl_evolution/proposals/NNNN-Function-to-control-the-priority-of-audio-and-video-when-switching-between-apps.md

 The SDL specifications for the status transition are below.
 If OEMs define customized status transition rule, it is necessary to follow the rules below.

 - Only one app can be FULL at a time.
-- Only one app can be STREAMABLE at the same time.
+- Only one app can be STREAMABLE at a time.
 - In case two apps are same AppType, only one app can be AUDIBLE.

 Setting samples are below.